DBFBlackbull/wow-macros/Vanilla 1.12/Warrior-macros.md

 ```
 if not IsCurrentAction(40) then UseAction(40);end;
 ```
 All you have to think is `/startattack`.
-By placing my auto attack "spell" on slot 40, the above code ensures that my auto attack starts.
+By placing my auto attack "spell" on actionbar slot `40`, the above code ensures that my auto attack starts.
 You can change what slot you want it on and just change the number `40` to the slot you picked

 ## Auto attack + Ability
 All these macros have the **requirement** that `Autoattack` must be on actionbar slot `40`